 Want to get a little closer to these nests?
 Enjoy a 2-hour guided Turtle Walk with sea turtle experts from the Georgia Sea Turtle Center.
 Programs begin with 30-minute presentation about sea turtles, current threats to their habitats and livelihood, and information about how you can help!
 Following the informative presentation, you will take part in a guided tour along Jekyll Island’s beaches on pursuit of a nesting sea turtle.

 Sign up for a Turtle Walk here.
-Tickets cost $26.75, which includes admission to the Georgia Sea Turtle Center.
-There is a 10% discount for members of the Georgia Sea Turtle Center. *Please contact the Georgia Sea Turtle Center at 912-635-4444 for more information regarding COVID-19.
+Tickets also include admission to the Georgia Sea Turtle Center.
+There is a 10% discount for members of the Georgia Sea Turtle Center. *Please contact the Georgia Sea Turtle Center at 912-635-4444 for more information.

 Attend a Sea Turtle Summer Camp